alejandogodoy/newspaper/README.md

 # Newspaper by Alejandro Godoy
+## https://www.geekwire.com/2020/amazon-says-19000-employees-tested-positive-covid-19-reveals-pandemic-data-first-time/ (for the first page)
-## Sources: https://www.geekwire.com/2020/chanee-choi/ (for the second page) - https://www.geekwire.com/2020/amazon-says-19000-employees-tested-positive-covid-19-reveals-pandemic-data-first-time/ (for the first page)
+## Sources: https://www.geekwire.com/2020/chanee-choi/ (for the second page)